 Both young and mature leaves affected by thrip feeding are more susceptible to purple blotch in onions.

 Onions with purple blotch present symptoms one to four days after infection.
 Onions infected with purple blotch become defoliated prematurely which compromises bulb quality, and lead to storage rot caused by secondary bacterial pathogens.

 When possible, use pathogen free seeds/sets.
 Ensure that plants are properly spaced and keep the area around the onions weed free to increase circulation, which will allow the plants to dry from dew or irrigation more rapidly.
 Avoid fertilizing with food that is high in nitrogen.
 Control onion thrips, whose feeding makes the plants more susceptible to infection.

 Purple blotch can overwinter as mycelium (fungal threads) in onion debris, so it is important to remove any debris prior to planting in successive years.
 Also, remove any volunteer onions which may be infected.
 Rotate your onion crops for at least three years.

 Harvest onions when conditions are dry to avoid neck injury, which may act as a vector for infection.
 Let the onions cure before removing the leaves.
-Store the onions at 34-38 F. (1-3 C.) with a humidity of 65-70% in a well aerated, cool, dry area.
+Store the onions at 34 to 38 degrees F. (1-3 C.) with a humidity of 65 to 70% in a well aerated, cool, dry area.